Russia's Evraz scraps dividend after 2012 loss

 "The market was expecting a dividend, but ... not paying a dividend makes sense because their leverage is not that low, so they don't want to be breaking any covenants and putting the company under any additional stress," he said.

-Evraz, which like other Russian steelmakers has been disposing of assets including subsidiary Evraztrans to manage its $6 billion in debts, said it might permanently halt smelting capacity at its Czech unit Vitkovice Steel or sell the entire business.
+Evraz, which like other Russian steelmakers has been disposing of assets including subsidiary Evraztrans to manage its $6 billion in debts, said it might permanently halt production at Czech unit Vitkovice Steel or sell the business.

 "If we find buyers interested in continuing steel production at the unit, and the conditions are right for us, then we would go for this option because it would be less painful for the company and its employees," Chief Financial Officer Giacomo Baizini said in a conference call.